Blaine Robison, M.A.

 against: Grk. kata, prep., with the root meaning of "down," is generally used to signify (1) direction, 'against, down;' (2) opposition, 'against;' or (3) conformity, 'according to.'
 The second usage is intended here.
 Paul: Grk. ho Paulos, from the Latin cognomen or surname Paulus ("small" or "humble").
 The definite article probably signifies "the one called."
 The name Paulos first appears in Acts 13:9.
 The name Paulus was probably taken from the patron who made Roman citizenship possible for Paul's father or grandfather (see Acts 22:28).
 Paul was born in Tarsus of Cilicia to traditional Jewish parents of the tribe of Benjamin, given the Hebrew name Sha'ul, and lived as a devout Pharisee (Acts 22:3; 23:6; 26:5; Php 3:5).

 Paul was called by Yeshua to be an apostle and to proclaim the good news to the nations and the sons of Israel (Acts 9:15).
 For a biography of Paul see my article The Apostle from Tarsus.
-The CJB, in deference to its intended audience, substitutes the Hebrew name Sha'ul for "Paul" to emphasize his Jewishness and rebut the lie of historic Christianity that the apostle surrendered his Jewish identity (Stern 267).
+The CJB, in deference to its intended audience, substitutes the Hebrew name Sha'ul for "Paul" to emphasize the fact that the apostle never surrendered his Jewish identity (Stern 267).
 We should note that "Paul" is also the only name by which the apostle refers to himself in his writings and those were sent to congregations with largely Jewish membership, as well as to Jewish congregational leaders.
 In addition, the OJB, which also has Sha'ul, adds the title "Rav" in direct violation of Yeshua's instruction (Matt 23:8).
 Paul never used the honorific of himself and no one ever addressed Paul as "Rabbi."

 and: Grk. kai. they were urging: Grk. parakaleō (from para, "beside," and kaleō, "to call"), impf., 3p-pl., may mean (1) call to be at one's side; (2) hearten in time of trouble; or (3) encourage performance; urge, exhort, encourage.
 The third meaning applies here.
 In the LXX parakaleō is chiefly used for Heb. nacham (SH-5152), be moved to pity, console, comfort, have compassion, first in Genesis 24:67. him: Grk. autos; Festus.
 The sentence continues into the next verse.